Quinn the Eskimo (Mighty Quinn)

-"Quinn the Eskimo (The Mighty Quinn)" is a folk-rock song written by Bob Dylan, first recorded by him in 1967 during the Basement Tapes sessions.
+"Quinn the Eskimo (The Mighty Quinn)" is a folk-rock song written and first recorded by Bob Dylan in 1967 during The Basement Tapes sessions.
 The song's first release was in January 1968 as "Mighty Quinn" in a version by the British band Manfred Mann, which became a great success.
 It has been recorded by a number of performers, often under the "Mighty Quinn" title.

-The subject of the song is the arrival of Quinn (an Eskimo), who changes despair into joy and chaos into rest, and attracts attention from animals.
+The subject of the song is the arrival of Quinn (an Eskimo), who prefers a more relaxed lifestyle ("jumping queues and making haste just ain't my cup of meat") and refuses hard work ("Just tell me where to put 'em and I'll tell you who to call"), but brings joy to the people.

 Dylan is widely believed to have derived the title character from actor Anthony Quinn's role as an Eskimo in the 1960 movie The Savage Innocents.
 Dylan has also been quoted as saying that the song was nothing more than a "simple nursery rhyme".
-A 2004 Chicago Tribune article claimed that the song was named after Gordon Quinn, co-founder of Kartemquin Films, who had given Dylan and Howard Alk uncredited editing assistance on Eat the Document.
+A 2004 Chicago Tribune article said the song was named after Gordon Quinn, co-founder of Kartemquin Films, who had given Dylan and Howard Alk uncredited editing assistance on Eat the Document (1966).

 Manfred Mann and Dylan versions

+Original 1968 single

 Dylan first recorded the song in 1967 during the Basement Tapes sessions, but did not release a version for another three years.
 Meanwhile, the song was picked up and recorded in December 1967 by the British band Manfred Mann, who released it as a single in the US on 8 January 1968 under the title "Mighty Quinn".
 A UK single followed within a week.
-The Manfred Mann version reached No. 1 in the UK Singles Chart for the week of 14 February 1968, and remained there the following week.
+The Manfred Mann version reached No. 1 on the UK Singles Chart for the week of 14 February 1968, and remained there the following week.
 It also charted on the American Billboard Hot 100 chart, peaking at No. 10, and reached No. 4 in Cash Box.
 Cash Box called it a "funky-rock track" with "a trace of calypso [to] add zest to a tremendous effort."